 Scope of the Collection

-The purpose of the collection is to support the curriculum and research needs of University of Maine students and faculty.
-As such the collection includes an excellent selection of general materials to support undergraduate studies, as well as thousands of volumes of rich and varied research materials.
-Specialized collections include Maine-related books, journals and manuscripts, maps, sound recordings and music scores, and educational materials for teachers and students.
-The Fogler Library is a U.S. Patent and Trademark Depository Library.
-It also houses a nationally recognized collection of Canadiana, and the most comprehensive collection of materials on Spruce Budworms in the United States.
-Students and faculty have access to a wide variety of local and remote electronic resources.
-The Darling Center Library contains specialized research materials on marine biology, and physical, chemical and biological oceanography, including copies of Ellis's Catalogue of Foraminifera and Catalogue of Ostracoda.
+The purpose of the collection is to support the curriculum and research needs of University of Maine students, staff, and faculty.
+As such it includes an excellent selection of general materials to support undergraduate studies, as well as rich and varied research materials.
+Specialized resources include Maine-related books, journals and manuscripts; maps, physical and streaming media; music scores; educational materials for teachers and students; a nationally recognized Canadiana collection; and major STM databases such as ASTM Standards and Scifinder Scholar.